eliztan/tp/docs/DeveloperGuide.md

 ##### Implementation Details
 How?
 The `FindCommand`, when called, will:
-- Identify the command as find /by book or find /by user If find /by book is called, upon execution will:
+- Identify the command as `find /by book` or `find /by user` If `find /by` book is called, upon execution will:
 - Check if keyword argument is empty, and process exception when empty keyword is given by user.
 - If with keyword argument, but no book available in the array list, `EmptyListException` is thrown and handled.
 - Books are filtered based on the given keyword.
-- All the filtered books are output to user in a list. if find /by user is called, will:
+- All the filtered books are output to user in a list.
+If `find /by user` is called, will:
 - Split command accordingly to extract username.
 - Check if username is empty, and process exception if empty user name
 - Passes command into FindUserCommand class to extract user name